Loaded Potato Soup Recipe

-Loaded Potato Soup is one of my family’s favorite dinners.
+This easy Loaded Potato Soup Recipe is one of my family’s favorite dinners.
 It’s one I could easily make once a week!
 Onion and garlic are sautéed in bacon drippings, infusing the creamy, savory broth with a delightfully smoky flavor.
 Add in the soft, tender potatoes, cheese, sour cream and crispy bacon, and get ready to taste heaven in every bite.

-Reasons You’ll Love This
+Reasons You’ll Love Loaded Potato Soup

 People Pleaser – Flavorful broth, bacon, and lots and lots of cheese!
 Who wouldn’t love a bowl of this creamy potato soup?